 Fuck me.
 I knew there was no way to make it to the bathrooms without either A) falling down the ladders and killing myself, or B) not being able to make it and therefore vomiting in front of everyone hanging out on the main deck below me.

 Frantically, I looked around the top deck.
 Not so much as a bucket or a trash can.
 I looked around the railing, factoring in what would be the best possible position to hurl from — front or back, starboard or port? (that’s fancy fucking boat talk.)
 I decided, with the wind factor, that the back would be best and to try and projectile it enough so it would move away from the boat.

 I don’t think anyone has put as much thought into vomiting as I did on that fateful day in Thailand.
 Then I let it fly.

-After a few heaves, silently hoping that no one below would look up and see a bunch of puke flying by from the top deck — a ridiculous wish, like shitting your pants on the subway and hoping nobody will notice (I’ve not done this btw, it’s just an example) — I hear from below:
+After a few heaves, silently hoping that no one below would look up and see a bunch of puke flying by from the top deck — a ridiculous wish, like shitting your pants on the subway and hoping nobody will notice (I’ve not done this btw, but let’s just say you get exposed to a lot on NYC’s MTA) — I hear from below: